-4.3.1 The freehold owners of the common at Mynydd Maen (CL25, CL26, CL27 and CL28), including the release land and the replacement land that is the subject of this application are Llanover Estate and Pontypool Park Estate and RES is in discussion with them regarding the areas of land that are required for the infrastructure, release land and replacement land which will be secured with the landowners.
+4.3.1 The freehold owners of the common at Mynydd Maen (CL25, CL26, CL27 and CL28), including the temporary construction area that is the subject of this application are Llanover Estate and Pontypool Park Estate.

-4.4 Land occupiers
+4.4 Land Occupiers

 4.4.1 The occupiers of the common land are the registered commoners of CL25, CL26, CL27 and CL28.
-The registered commoners are members of the Mynydd Maen Commoners

-Association.
-The commons register is maintained by the Local Authority with there being currently registered grazing rights to 55 separate holdings.
+The registered commoners are members of the Mynydd Maen Commoners Association.
+The commons register is maintained by the Local Authority with there being currently registered grazing rights to 55 separate holdings that the Applicant is aware of.